apigee/ansible-opdk-accelerator/README.md

 ## ~/apigee-workspace/apigee-odk-role-workspace
 Workspace containing the roles used by the playbooks.

+# Configure Credentials
+Configuring of installation credentials is described in the [credentials readme](README-credentials.md).

 # Configure Ansible
 Ansible can be configured to make use of the above folders by providing an Ansible configuration file.
 The Ansible configuration file can be generated in using the `setup-ansible-config.yml` playbook.